mongodb/terraform-provider-mongodbatlas/website/docs/guides/advanced-cluster-new-sharding-schema.html.markdown

 <a id="leveraging-iss"></a>
 ## Leveraging Independent Shard Scaling

-Prerequisite: The new sharding schema must be used, meaning the advanced_cluster configuration is not using `num_shards` and therefore each shard is represented with a unique `replication_specs` element.
-Please refer to documentation above to transition into this schema if not already.
+The new sharding schema must be used.
+Each shard must be represented with a unique replication_specs element and `num_shards` must not be used, as illustrated in the following example.

-Considering the following configuration of a SHARDED cluster that has a symmetric configuration for its 2 shards:

 ```
 resource "mongodbatlas_advanced_cluster" "test" {
   project_id   = var.project_id
-  name         = "SymmetricShardedCluster"
+  name         = "ShardedCluster"
   cluster_type = "SHARDED"

   replication_specs { # first shard